Zeyu-Li/unity-user-guide/README.md

 ### 	4a General

-So you've decide to make a 2D game.
+So you've decided to make a 2D game.
 Great!
 Who needs modelling and lighting anyways?

 2D games are secretly 3D, what does that mean?
 Think of Unity 2D as a bunch of layers like in Photoshop, Gimp, After Effects, or Illustrator.
 The closest to the camera is picked up first and blocks the ones behind it.
-As a 2D world, lighting is global (unless you want enable an experimental local lighting feature).
+As a 2D world, lighting is global (unless you want to enable an experimental local lighting feature).
 To start a new 2D game, click **New** and select 2D on the pop-up screen and use the desired directory (or follow my cloning [guide](#guide) so to not start from starch).
 This may take some time, but after Unity finishes installing itself, we can get started.
 Now let's make a player and make it move!

-*Note, part of the tutorial (2D) follows this repo: [Unity-Tutorial-2D](https://github.com/Zeyu-Li/Unity-Template-2D-2019_3)
+*Note, part of the tutorial (2D) follows this repo: [Unity-Tutorial-2D](https://github.com/Zeyu-Li/Unity-Tutorial-2D)